UCSB-CS-RACELab/Roots-Diagnosis/README.md

 `BenchmarkingService` and `Benchmark` classes.

 In addition to the above three types of components, Roots also provides an abstraction to integrate with different data stores.
-The above components read/write data from data stores.
+Anomaly detectors, handlers and benchmarkers read/write data from/to a data store.
 Each data store must implement the `DataStore` interface.
 The `ElasticSearchDataStore` class allows using an ElasticSearch server as the data store.